GeorgeLyon/Opaque/Readme.md

 ### Key derivation function: `Argon2id`

 [Scrypt](https://en.wikipedia.org/wiki/Scrypt) and [Argon2](https://en.wikipedia.org/wiki/Argon2) are the most popular high-security KDFs.
 Argon2 is based on [BLAKE2](https://en.wikipedia.org/wiki/BLAKE_(hash_function)#BLAKE2) which is based on [Daniel J. Bernstien](https://en.wikipedia.org/wiki/Daniel_J._Bernstein)'s [ChaCha](https://en.wikipedia.org/wiki/Salsa20#ChaCha_variant) cipher.
 BLAKE2 participated in the SHA-3 competition, and though it lost to Keccak, it is still regarded as secure and Daniel J. Bernstein is very well regarded in the cryptography community.
-Argon2 comes in a few variants, and `Argon2id` is the hybrid mode, with one pass of `Argon2i` and one pass of `Argon2d`.
-This makes it a good defence against most adversaries.
+Argon2 comes in a two variants, `Argon2i` and `Argon2d`. `Argon2id` is the hybrid mode which provides good protection against most adversaries.

 ### Signatures and Encryption: `Curve25519`